- paddle.geometric. sample_neighbors ( row, colptr, input_nodes, sample_size=- 1, eids=None, return_eids=False, perm_buffer=None, name=None ) [source]

 input_nodes (Tensor) – The input nodes we need to sample neighbors for, and the data type should be the same with row.

-sample_size (int) – The number of neighbors we need to sample.
+sample_size (int, optional) – The number of neighbors we need to sample.
 Default value is -1, which means returning all the neighbors of the input nodes.

-eids (Tensor) – The eid information of the input graph.
+eids (Tensor, optional) – The eid information of the input graph.
 If return_eids is True, then eids should not be None.
 The data type should be the same with row.
 Default is None.

-return_eids (bool) – Whether to return eid information of sample edges.
+return_eids (bool, optional) – Whether to return eid information of sample edges.
 Default is False.

-perm_buffer (Tensor) – Permutation buffer for fisher-yates sampling.
+perm_buffer (Tensor, optional) – Permutation buffer for fisher-yates sampling.
 If use_perm_buffer is True, then perm_buffer should not be None.
 The data type should be the same with row.
 If not None, we will use fiser-yates sampling to speed up.
 Only useful for gpu version.
+Default is None.

 name (str, optional) – Name for the operation (optional, default is None).
 For more information, please refer to Name.